Employer Victimised Employee by Not Giving a Pay Increase

 Facts of the Case

-Later in the month, the employee again asked for details of why she had not received the pay rise before sending an email expressing her opinion that the decision was taken because she had brought tribunal proceedings and that this was an act of victimisation.
+Later that month, the employee again asked for details of why she had not received the pay rise before sending an email expressing her opinion that the decision was taken because she had brought tribunal proceedings and that this was an act of victimisation.
 The employee asked for a written explanation for the decision, but this was not given, she went on to raise a grievance that she had been victimised.
 Her grievance was not upheld and the decision not to award the pay rise was again mainly put down to performance.
 The employee’s grievance appeal was unsuccessful.
 She complained to an employment tribunal that she had been victimised.

 The employment judge found that: